Selection and Sizing of Uninterruptible Power System

-- Tabulate a list of all the equipment to be supported by the Uninterruptible Power Supply.
+- Tabulate a list of all the equipment to be supported by the Uninterruptible Power Supply company in Singapore.

 - Confirm the power rating of each device to be backup.
 The rating can be watts or VA.
 Add them together.